Antilia (building)

 Antilia is the residence of the Indian billionaire businessman Mukesh Ambani and his family.
 It is located on Billionaires' Row in Mumbai.
 Built from 2006 to 2010 at a cost of nearly US$2 billion, it was valued at US$4.6 billion in 2023.
 It is the most expensive residence in India and one of the most expensive and largest private homes in the world.

-It is designed to withstand a magnitude eight earthquake.
+It is designed to withstand a magnitude-eight earthquake.
 The top six floors are private residential areas.
 The structure's design incorporates the lotus plant and the sun.

-The structure is 27 storeys, 173 m tall, over 400000 sqft, and with amenities including a 168-car garage, ballroom, nine high-speed lifts, a 50-seat theatre, terrace gardens, swimming pool, spa, health centre, temple, and a "snow room", which produces snowflakes from its walls.
+The structure is 27 storeys and 173 m tall, over 400000 sqft in area, and equipped with amenities including a 168-car garage, ballroom, 9 high-speed lifts, a 50-seat theatre, terrace gardens, swimming pool, spa, health centre, temple, and a "snow room", which produces snowflakes from its walls.

-Timeline of value

-It was constructed between 2008 and 2010.

-In 2007, due to a sustained real-estate bubble in Mumbai, Ambani's unbuilt house and the 4,532-square-metre plot on which it was being erected were already estimated to be worth more than US$1.2 billion.

-In 2014, it was considered the world's most expensive private residence, costing between US$1 and US$2 billion to build.